romene/Naturaily-netlify/_posts/2018-07-12-vue-cli-3-new-era-in-frontend-development.md

 ## New features

 The new CLI is an answer to the problems pointed by Evan.
-The goal of the **Vue CLI 3** is to provide a way for developers to get their Vue applications up and running as fast as possible, without thinking about configuration or installation and configuration default, commonly used dependencies, etc.
+The goal of the **Vue CLI 3** is to provide a way for developers to get their Vue applications up and running as fast as possible, without thinking about configuration.

 Here are some of the new features I find really interesting in the new Vue CLI 3.